rubigdata/bigdata-blog-2019-LucaLin/README.md

 	JULIET]	1
 	Juliet	17

 I immediately noticed that the mapper did not take into account special characters.
-So, after filtering out special characters and ignoring upper cases, here is the output:
+So, instead of emitting the original word, I emitted 'Romeo' if the word contained Romeo and 'Juliet' if the word contained Juliet:

 	Juliet	206
 	Romeo	313

 As we can see, Romeo occurs more times than Juliet.
+Next, I computed the average word count.

+#Average Word Count

+To compute the average word count, I had to compute 2 things in the reducer: total word count and number of lines.
+As explained in the lecture, calculating the average in the mapper does not work.
+The average of averages is not the same as the average.
+Thus, I imported IntPair from `org.apache.hadoop.examples.SecondarySort.IntPair` and `org.apache.hadoop.io.DoubleWritable` to replace the IntWritable, as the average words per line does not have to be a natural number.

+As explained in the lecture, the output of the mapper has to be the same as the input of the reducer.
+Thus, I changed the output of the mapper to emit the same word for every reducer and an IntPair containing the number of words and 1: `emit("", IntPair(number_of_words, 1))`.
+The input of the reducer changes from IntWritable to IntPair.
+Moreover, in the reducer, the number of words are summed up and the number of lines are summed up.
+Then, number of words are divided by number of lines and then emitted as a DoubleWritable.
+The output is `6.489`.